delphinechenhong/DA6_RC/README.md

 **Release Date:** September 2019

--You can now configure App Setup Policies to include AvePoint Virtual Assistant (AVA) as a pinned App in Teams.
+- You can now configure App Setup Policies to include AvePoint Virtual Assistant (AVA) as a pinned App in Teams.
 After you edit the global policy or assign a policy, changes will take effect within 24 hours.
 For details, refer to Pin AVA to the App Bar in Teams.
--Added the AVA Report to enable monitoring of AVA&#39;s activities throughout the organization.
+- Added the AVA Report to enable monitoring of AVA&#39;s activities throughout the organization.
 For details, refer to Use AVA Report.
 - Export jobs now support exporting Channel conversations and files for Microsoft Teams data.
 For details, refer to Export Teams Data.
 - Export jobs for Exchange Online now support downloading the exported data for each mailbox individually.
 - Added the **Remove Unprotected Data** page in **Data Management** to show the data found in the unprotected scope.
 Cloud Backup will remove the backup data for unprotected scope from our storage for the sake of your data privacy.
 For details, refer to Remove Unprotected Data.